sql-machine-learning/playground/dev.md

 If the end-user has VirtualBox installed -- no Vagrant required -- s/he could import the `.ova` file and start an VM.

 Or, if s/he has an AWS or Google Cloud account, s/he could upload the `.ova` file to start the VM on the cloud.
+AWS users can follow [these steps](https://aws.amazon.com/ec2/vm-import/).

 Anyway, given a running VM, the end-user can run the following command to connect to it: